Arktii/aseprite_rain/README.md

 ### Presets
 Pre-picked groups of settings that modify everything except color.

+> **Note** The presets were designed for a 128 x 96 canvas then scaled to the actual canvas size,
+> so some values may get scaled too large in the case of very big canvases, this can cause long generation times if the settings aren't checked

 ### Raindrop Color
 This is the color of all raindrops on the first layer (*Rain 1*).  <br/>
 Note that opacity will be lower for the other layers, but aside from that, the color is retained.

+> **Recommendation** This is unlikely to look good right out of the box.
+Choose a color that matches the scene and reduce the opacity. <br/>
+> A custom color is likely to look better than just using white with a low opacity.

 ### Drop Length
 The length of each raindrop in **number of pixels**